texas-egads/EGaDS-Toolkit/System/Characters/README.md

 1. Create a new 2D game object in the Unity editor.
 2. Attach a `Rigidbody2D` component to the gameobject as `Character2D` uses it
 3. Attach a `Collider2D` component to the gameobject as `Character2D` uses it
-4. Attach the `Character2D` component to the game object to make it an actor.
+4. Attach the `Character2D` component to the game object to make it an character.
-5. Optionally, attach other components such as `AnimationController`, `Energy`, or custom action scripts to provide additional functionalities to the character.
+5. Optionally, attach other components such as `AnimationController`, `Energy`, or custom order scripts to provide additional functionalities to the character.

 ## Usage Examples